Ramadan Tips for Everyone

 - Be innovative with the vegetables you eat.
 The more different and bright vegetables you add to your iftar salad, the more variety of nutrients you will get.

 - Break up your meal into three sections.
 Have one fourth of the plate loaded with complex starches, one-quarter with lean meat, and half with vegetables.
-This will guarantee that you have a balanced, nutritious feast.
+This will guarantee that you have a balanced, healthy and nutritious feast.

 - Visit the poor and the needy and donate food and water to help those less lucky.